deadbranch-forks/multi-needles-rag-test/README.md

     - Reference the `<Documents>` xml tag in the instructions.
     - Does it still score 4/4 if a pre-goal instruction summary is used ala *112 chat-gpt-in-context-104k-original-top-with-prefix-summary.md*?
     - Does it still score 4/4 if no `<Documents>` xml is used, but `<Instructions>` xml _is_ used?
+    - Does it still score 4/4 when using the 104k prompt?